 Our success substantially depends on the performance, contributions and expertise of our senior management team led by Laurans A. Mendelson, our Chairman, President and Chief Executive Officer.
-In addition, we hire many members of our engineering team from original equipment manufacturers, such as General Electric and Pratt & Whitney.
-These technical employees are critical to our research and product development, as well as our ability to continue to re-design sophisticated products of original equipment manufacturers in order to sell competing replacement parts at substantially lower prices than those manufactured by the jet engine original equipment manufacturers.
+In addition, we hire many members of our engineering team from OEM's, such as General Electric and Pratt & Whitney.
+These technical employees are critical to our research and product development, as well as our ability to continue to re-design sophisticated OEM products in order to sell competing replacement parts at substantially lower prices than those manufactured by the jet engine OEMs.
 The loss of the services of any of our executive officers or other key employees or our inability to continue to attract, retain or motivate the necessary personnel could have a material adverse effect on our business, financial condition and results of operations.